Bhart97/CDE-project/module/part b/README.md

 **2. Connecting to Object Storage**

-Within the S3 bucket called <TODO>, all objects will be stored under your cohort directory.
+Within the S3 bucket called <TODO>, all objects will be stored under your cohort directory with your name such as ```s3://<bucket_name>/<cohort>/<name>/```.
 You will be using the AWS CLI from within the EC2 instance to make calls to the S3 bucket.
 Review the documentations on using the [s3 commands](https://docs.aws.amazon.com/cli/latest/reference/s3/) to move files within the S3 bucket.

 Go to the EC2 console and ```Actions > Security > Modify IAM role``` and attach the role to enable EC2 access with S3, then create a new file called <firstname_lastname>.txt from your EC2 instance.
-You will upload this file to your bucket and it should contain the following text:
+You will upload this file to your individual folder and it should contain the following text:
 ```
 Hello, my name is <first name> <last name>!
 ```